 If you’re looking for an eco-friendly storage solution, our steel storage containers can be hired or bought, new or used.
 At Flintham, we’re dedicated to providing long-lasting solutions, and we firmly believe in re-purposing working products.

-Even if you’re not looking for a storage container to turn into a fabulous tiny home, we can still provide you with Anti-vandal Units, Security Guard Huts, Mobile Welfare Units, and Steel Containers for hire to suit an array of purposes.
+Even if you’re not looking for a storage container to turn into a fabulous tiny home, we can still provide you with Anti-vandal Units, Security Guard Huts, Mobile Welfare Units, and Site Cabins for sale or hire to suit an array of purposes.
 By thinking outside the box, you can find all the solutions to make your life inside a box a happy one.